 Cameron rules out government role

-British prime minister David Cameron has said the government should be "wary of any legislation that has the potential to infringe free speech and the free press".
+But he added: “We should be wary of any legislation that has the potential to infringe free speech and the free press.”